moorepants/dissertation/systemidentification.rst

 became apparent that simple tasks with measured lateral perturbations would provide the best chance of us validating his model.
-Unfortunately, I had not thought a great deal about how to provide and measure these lateral perturbations but the manually exticed perturbations seemed to to trick.
+Unfortunately, I had not thought a great deal about how to provide and measure these lateral perturbations but the manually excited perturbations seemed to to trick.

-We ran a lot of preliminary system identifcation analyses on the first set of trial data, but it quickly became apparent that we had little understanding in the subject.
+We ran a lot of preliminary system identification analyses on the first set of trial data, but it quickly became apparent that we had little understanding in the subject.
 The early analyses did give confidence that data was of good enough quality to do something with, but our goal of identifying the parameter